Evavaaaaaaa/Personal-Website-v2/content/posts/What if I worked less but meant it more.md

 One piece of work, sold many times.
 Sounds simple.
 Still figuring it out.

 I don't have a product yet.
 But the seeds are there.
 Maybe it’s something related to my study abroad journey.
 Maybe templates for college applications.
 Or even just a thoughtful guide on how to ask for a coffee chat that’s not awkward.
 Something small but useful.
-Something that feels like a warm hand on the shoulder for someone a few steps behind me.

-The truth is, I don’t want to sell just to sell.
-I want to create with care.
-I want to make something that feels honest, light, and kind.
-Not another productivity hack, but a gentle nudge forward.

-And if I ever feel like I’m forcing it—if the idea doesn’t spark joy or curiosity—then maybe it's not worth doing at all.
-Not everything has to be monetized.
-In fact, forcing myself to push through uninspired work usually leads to more procrastination, more guilt, and ironically… a lower hourly rate.

-So maybe the real answer to "how do I raise my hourly rate?" is:

-1. **Work well, not more.**
-2. **Detach completely when it's not work time.**
-3. **Create slowly, with heart.
-Sell it gently.**
-4. **If it doesn’t feel right, pause.
-Don’t push.**

 Time is finite, but meaning isn’t.
 And if I can align my work with what feels meaningful—even if it’s small—I think that’s a win.